Get telehealth care for hypothyroidism

 Hypothyroidism symptoms can vary, but patients typically experience:

 Hypothyroidism is also known as an underactive thyroid.
 Your thyroid is a butterfly-shaped gland at the base of your neck.
 It produces hormones that control the way your body uses energy.
 Your thyroid also regulates important body functions, such as breathing, heart rate, body temperature and how fast you burn calories.
 If your thyroid does not produce enough hormones, these body functions slow down.

 The most common cause of hypothyroidism is an autoimmune disorder called Hashimoto’s thyroiditis.
-This condition occurs when the body produces antibodies that attack and destroy the thyroid gland.
-Other causes of hypothyroidism include:
+With this condition, the body produces antibodies that attack and destroy the thyroid gland.
+Other causes include:

 - Thyroid surgery

 How hypothyroidism affects your life and how telehealth can help

 Anyone can develop hypothyroidism.
 Women have an increased risk.
 Over time, the disease can lead to weight gain, joint pain, infertility, heart disease, and other complications.
 If you have a diagnosis of hypothyroidism, Amwell telehealth providers can partner with you and your primary care provider to manage your condition effectively and help you live a healthier life.

 First step — See your provider for a hypothyroidism diagnosis